tylervvo/katacoda-scenarios/dd-201/executive_step1.md

 3. Adding a dashboard title
 4. Selecting **New Screenboard**

+*Don't forget to ★ your dashboard to find again*

 #### Create your revenue metric
 Start by navigating to `https://app.datadoghq.com/logs`{{copy}} and searching for `service:store-cartlogger`{{copy}}